chillenb/xymontecarlo/README.md

 ![results](Figure_1.svg)

+## To run the code

+After cloning this repository, type `pip install -e .` to set up the package in your Python environment.

+Then you can run the sampling procedure with `python -m xymontecarlo.xymc`.
+This will generate the above figure if allowed to run to completion.

+(Probably you should run `pip uninstall xymontecarlo` when you are done)

 [1] Tobochnik, J.; Chester, G. V. Monte Carlo Study of the Planar Spin Model. *Physical Review B* **1979**, *20* (9), 3761–3769.
 DOI:10.1103/physrevb.20.3761.